For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 Requesting the De Minimis

-This option is available for entities that currently don’t have an approved or provisional federal or state negotiated indirect cost rate.
+This option is only available for entities that don’t have a current federal or state-negotiated indirect cost rate agreement.

-Federally- or state-approved rates will be honored by the HHS Indirect Cost Rate Group.
-Additional documentation might be requested to justify the submitted indirect cost rate.
+Federal or state approved rates will be honored by the HHS Indirect Cost Rate Group.
+Additional documentation may be requested to justify the submitted indirect cost rate.

 Entities must provide the HHS Indirect Cost Rate Group with a copy of the current approved negotiated indirect cost rate agreement.
-The agreement must be provided within 30 days or the request will be cancelled, and indirect costs might be disallowed.
+The agreement must be provided at submission of the request.

-When the federally-approved indirect cost rate is accepted by the HHS Indirect Cost Rate Group, an acknowledgement letter will be sent to the subrecipient to confirm acceptance and use of this rate.
+When the federal or state approved indirect cost rate is accepted by the HHS Indirect Cost Rate Group, an acknowledgement letter will be sent to the grantee to confirm acceptance and use of this rate.

 Negotiating an Indirect Cost Rate

 An indirect cost rate agreement is issued once the indirect cost rate is approved.
-The indirect cost rate agreement provides timelines for submitting the entity’s next proposal.
+Indirect cost rate proposals must be completed annually, and the indirect cost rate agreement provides timelines for submitting the next proposal.

 Rate Types